feast-dev/feast/docs/reference/batch-materialization/lambda.md

 See [LambdaMaterializationEngineConfig](https://rtd.feast.dev/en/master/index.html?highlight=LambdaMaterializationEngine#feast.infra.materialization.aws_lambda.lambda_engine.LambdaMaterializationEngineConfig) for configuration options.

-See also [Dockerfile](https://github.com/feast-dev/feast/blob/master/sdk/python/feast/infra/materialization/aws_lambda/Dockerfile) for an example DOckerfile that can be used below with `materialization_image`.
+See also [Dockerfile](https://github.com/feast-dev/feast/blob/master/sdk/python/feast/infra/materialization/aws_lambda/Dockerfile) for a Dockerfile that can be used below with `materialization_image`.

 ## Example